GentleTomZerg/gentleTomzerg.github.io/_posts/2024-01-07-Philosophy-of-SoftwareDesign.md

   - it may **not be obvious** why a particular variable is present, or where it is used.

-  - Without discipline, a context can turn into a huge grab-bag of data that creates **nonobvious dependencies** throughout the system.
+  - Without discipline, a context can turn into a huge grab-bag of data that creates **notorious dependencies** throughout the system.
   - Contexts may also create **thread-safety** issues